paines/picolisp-sdl2/README.md

 minimal SDL2 library for PicoLisp

 what works: not much!
-  - a short example show the initialization and rendering of an buffer to a texture which is blitted to the renderer
+  - a short rudimentary example which shows the initialization and rendering of an buffer to a texture which is blitted to the     renderer

-  - we need events!!!
+To do:
+  -Cleanup and give variables and namnes uppercase characters -Events!!!

-Shoutout to: All from freenode/#picolisp, especially Regenaxer for support and advice!
+Shoutouts to: All from freenode/#picolisp, especially Regenaxer for support and advice!